PostgreSQL Source Code git master

 #define SnapshotAny

-Definition: snapmgr.h:33
+Definition snapmgr.h:33

 #define IsMVCCSnapshot(snapshot)

-Definition: snapmgr.h:55
+Definition snapmgr.h:55

-void PrepareSortSupportFromIndexRel(Relation indexRel, int16 strategy, SortSupport ssup)
+void PrepareSortSupportFromIndexRel(Relation indexRel, bool reverse, SortSupport ssup)

 static int ApplySortComparator(Datum datum1, bool isNull1, Datum datum2, bool isNull2, SortSupport ssup)